Homebrew/homebrew-core/Update README.md

 ## How do I install these formulae?

-Just `brew install <formula>`.
-This is the default tap for Homebrew and is installed by default.
+ This is the default tap for Homebrew and is installed.

-## More Documentation, Troubleshooting, Contributing, Security, Community, Donations, License and Sponsors

 See these sections in [Homebrew/brew's README](https://github.com/Homebrew/brew#homebrew).